leetcode-python-java/leetcode-python-java/README.md

       if middleware_stack.any?
         middleware_stack.build(name) { |env| new.dispatch(name, req, res) }.call req.env
       else
-        # self is HomeController, so in this line Rails will new a HomeController instance.
+        # 'self' is HomeController, so for this line Rails will new a HomeController instance.
-        # See `HomeController.ancestors`, you can find many superclasses.
+        # Invoke `HomeController.ancestors`, you can find many superclasses of HomeController.
-        # These are some typical ancestors of HomeController.
+        # These are some typical superclasses of HomeController.
         # HomeController
         # < ApplicationController
         # < ActionController::Base